jhercule127/software-concepts/clean-code/control-structures.md

 - **Factory Functions:** Factory functions are functions used to produce objects.

 - **Polymorphism:** Polymorphism refers to objects or functions that can always be used in the same way.
-For more information, refer to [Wikipedia](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).
+For more information, refer to [Polymorphism Wikipedia](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)).

 - **Example of Utilizing Factory Functions and Polymorphism:**
   - Factory functions and polymorphism can be used to refactor code that violates the DRY (Don't Repeat Yourself) principle.